Eiffel Tower strike closes Paris landmark to visitors

 Thousands of visitors hoping for breathtaking views of the city's skyline were left grounded as many of the Tower's 300 staff walked out over late-running maintenance work and pay disputes.

-Union representatives said they have been complaining about mismanagement of repairs to the 324-metre wrought iron structure for years.
+Union representatives said they have been complaining about mismanagment of repairs to the 324-metre wrought iron structure for years.

 Renovation of the west lift was projected to last 18 months when work began in 2008 but the project remains unfinished and employees say the facilities are insufficient to welcome the daily flood of up to 30,000 visitors.